day0ops/osx-bootstrap/README.md

-# Bootstrap Mac OS X
+# Bootstrap macOS Development Environment

-This project bootstraps a new Mac OS X with a development environment in `iTerm2`.
-This has been tested in BigSur & Monterey.
+This project bootstraps a new Mac OS X encourages the use of `iTerm2` as the terminal.
+This has been tested in all the latest macOS versions including Sonoma.

 ## Prerequisites